Niziol/openai-article-processor/README.md

 - Suggests image placements using `<img>` tags with placeholder `src` and descriptive `alt` attributes.
 - Adds captions to images with `<figcaption>`.
 - Outputs clean HTML code ready for use.
+- Includes `szablon.html`, a template file for previewing articles, with CSS and JavaScript for formatting and navigation.
+- `podglad.html` provides a full preview of the article, combining the template with the processed article content.

 ## Setup
 ### Prerequisites